zombodb/zombodb/THINGS-TO-KNOW.md

 Additionally, the triggers have a catalog dependency on the ZomboDB index, so when you drop the index, the triggers are automatically dropped.

 This should be a worry-free thing, but it's something to know.

-### Heap Only Tuples (HOT) are not Supported

-Postgres [Heap Only Tuples](https://github.com/postgres/postgres/blob/master/src/backend/access/heap/README.HOT) are not (currently) supported by ZomboDB.
-If a `CREATE INDEX` statement finds a HOT-updated row, the statement will ERROR and instruct you to `VACUUM FULL` your table before you can successfully run the `CREATE INDEX` statement.

-Once a `USING zombodb` index is created, rows won't be HOT-updated, so this only applies to creating new ZomboDB indices on tables that had been previously updated.

 ### External Tools Like Kibana are Supported